geoserver/geoserver/doc/en/user/source/styling/sld/reference/pointsymbolizer.rst

       </Graphic>
     </PointSymbolizer>

-For ``file://`` URLs, the file must be readable by the user the Geoserver process is running as.
+For ``file://`` URLs, the file must be readable by the user the GeoServer process is running as.
 You can also use ``href://`` URLs to reference remote graphics.

 Further examples can be found in the :ref:`sld_cookbook_points` section of the :ref:`sld_cookbook`.